lloydgalley/docs/consumer-tutorials/deploying-smart-contract-on-the-alltra-smartchain.md

 ---
-description: Steps on deploying a smart contract on the ALLTRA Smartchain through Remix.
+Description: Steps on deploying a smart contract on the ALLTRA Smartchain through Remix.
 ---

 # Deploying a smart contract on the ALLTRA Smartchain